-Last season, the Algonquin concocted six special holiday drinks, including a killer eggnog.
-But when we stopped by to sample this season’s offerings, alas, there were none.
+Last season, the Algonquin concocted six signature holiday drinks, including a killer eggnog.
+But this year?
+No cheer.

-We were also intrigued when we heard of Hilton’s Twelve Days of Christmas cocktails (Two Turtle Doves — Baileys, rum and espresso – sounded particularly promising).
+I was also intrigued when I heard of Hilton’s Twelve Days of Christmas cocktails (Two Turtle Doves — Baileys, rum and espresso – sounded promising).
 Too bad they’re only available at Hilton hotels in Great Britain.

-But never fear.
-We found a trio of New York hotel bars dispensing holiday cheer, emphasis on holiday.
+But fear not.
+I found a trio of New York hotel bars in a holiday mood.

-After reading about the cool eggless eggnog Bah Humbug in The New York Times, we headed downtown to order one at the James Hotel’s rooftop Jimmy Bar.
+Hearing about an eggless eggnog called Bah Humbug, I headed to the rooftop Jimmy Bar at The James.
 It was a chilly night before the Big Snow, but Jimmy proved a sweet haven with heart-stop views of the Hudson, potted firs swathed in fairy lights and velvet banquettes, all warmed (visually, at least) by a glass-fronted fireplace.

-Lured by its full menu of holiday concoctions, we headed up to the Empire Hotel across from Lincoln Center.
-We passed on the Ho Ho Hot Toddy, made with a choice of Jamison or Bacardi Gold, butterscotch liquor and steamed milk (a boozy riff on Starbucks, it seems) and opted for the Kiss’eltoe (Plymouth gin, homemade cranberry sauce, lemon juice and sparkling wine).
-Too late!
-A second round of Kiss’eltoe flutes that appeared at a nearby table of six apparently used up the last of the cranberry sauce.
-We happily made due with the surprisingly light It’s All Gravy Baby — Bacardi Gold, spiced syrup, cinnamon-spiced apple juice and lemon juice ($15).
-And the lobby bar, with its double-height ceiling, long velvet curtains and animal-print pillows, proved a cozy lair.
+Lured by its full menu of holiday concoctions, I headed up to the Empire Hotel across from Lincoln Center.
+I passed on the Ho Ho Hot Toddy, a boozy riff on a Starbucks latte, it seems) and opted for the Kiss’eltoe (Plymouth gin, homemade cranberry sauce, lemon juice and sparkling wine).
+Too late.
+A party of six at the next table apparently used up the last of the cranberry sauce.
+I made due — happily –with It’s All Gravy Baby — Bacardi Gold, spiced syrup, cinnamon-spiced apple juice and lemon juice ($15).
+The lobby bar, with its double-height ceiling, long velvet curtains and animal-print pillows, proved a cozy lair.

-Not much in this 1920s neo-Federalist building, more evocative of Washington, DC than Cuba or Brazil, is.
-And though the lobby brims with white poinsettias and candles in hurricanes, there’s not in palm tree sight.
-But the hotel’s two holiday drinks are another story.
-For seasonal flavor, the Holiday Mojito is made with an apple cider Calvados mixture (apple cider, Calvados Apple Brandy, apples, cinnamon sticks and star anise) and rimmed with brown sugar.
+I was surprised to learn the Intercontinental New York Barclay’s holiday drinks are Latin-inflected.
+Not much is in this 1920s neo-Federalist building, more evocative of Alexander Hamilton than Cuba.
+But never mind.
+For seasonal flavor, the Holiday Mojito is made with an apple cider Calvados mixture and rimmed with brown sugar.
 The Holiday Margarita’s ingredients also had a seasonal spin.
 In short, unexpected but pleasing ($15).